officialprofile/Genome-assembly/01-Burrows-Wheeler-Transform.md

 #> [1] "G" "$" "C" "T" "A" "A" "A" "T"
 ```

-By inserting this set of characters we obtained the second column, and by iterating the proccess of building substrings, sorting then, and retrieving last characters we can fill the whole Burrows-Wheeler matrix.
+By inserting this set of characters we obtained the second column, and by iterating the proccess of building substrings, sorting them, and retrieving last characters we can fill the whole Burrows-Wheeler matrix.

 ```r